RARgames/4gaBoardsDocs/docs/card.md

     - To rename the task, click on the task description; upon finishing press `Enter` or click `Save`.
     - To delete task, hover over it until `ellipsis` icon appears; click it and select `delete task`.
     - You can toogle tasks visibility on the board: to do this, click on the `triangle` icon near the cards taskbar visible on the list.
     - Tasks can be assigned with a member or a due date: to do this click on the `ellipsis` icon and choose appriopriate option ("Edit Due Date" or "Edit Members").
 This informations will be displayed at the right side of the appriopriate task.
+This can be done in both card view and directly on the board view (when tasks are expanded).

 ![card_tasksviewed.png](/img/cardtasksviewed_en.png)